 Spreading wilding conifers on Clarence River, Marlborough

 Conifer seeds can be blown many kilometres by wind, and have spread into areas such as farmland, the high country (including above the native bush line) and public conservation land.
 Seedlings quickly infest an area.
 If they aren’t removed, they can grow into dense, impenetrable wilding conifer forests.
-They often grow in mixed species groups, and their timber has either no value, or costs too much to remove because of access problems and density.
+They often grow in mixed species groups, and their timber has either minimal or no value, or costs too much to remove because of access problems and density.

 By the early 2000s, many individuals and groups saw the spread of wilding seedlings from conifer plantings as a serious problem.
 By 2016, this spread affected over 2 million hectares – an area larger than all our commercial forests combined.